dessertlab/cosmos/README.md

 ### Kernel compiling and installation

-Extract, compile and install the new kernel:
+Extract, compile, and install the new kernel:

 ```
 sudo cd /usr/src/linux-source-5.19.0;